msu-eele-465/final-project-Hurlicane24/docs/planning/proposal.md

 **The project objective is**

-{The objective of this project is to provide an easy to use interface for user's to see how NFAs and regular expressions work.
-This project could be used as a teaching aid in a CS theory class or as a string tester for a more experienced student.}
+The objective of this project is to provide an easy to use interface for user's to see how NFAs and regular expressions work.
+This project could be used as a teaching aid in a CS theory class or as a string tester for a more experienced student.

 **The new hardware or software modules are:**
 1. The new hardware module is the HC-SR04 sonar sensor